ronaldbosma/memoryfeed/docs/build-and-release/build-pipeline-with-sonarqube-analysis-and-code-coverage.md

 For SonarQube to work the projects need to have a `<ProjectGuid>` element in the csproj with a unique id.

-For code coverage to work you'll need to coverlet to the test projects.
+For code coverage to work you'll need to add coverlet to the test projects.
 Use: `Install-Package coverlet.msbuild`.

 Replace `<your-project-key>` with the SonarQube project key you want to use.
 You might also want to change the version of DotNetCoreInstaller depending on you .NET Core version.